Emerging Areas in Early Detection

 Some tools under study for breast cancer screening and early detection are discussed below.

 More research is needed to know whether these tools may play a role in breast cancer screening for all women or certain groups of women at higher than average risk.

 Molecular breast imaging (nuclear medicine imaging of the breast)

 Molecular breast imaging (also called nuclear medicine breast imaging) uses a short-term radioactive agent (called a tracer).
 The tracer is given by vein (through an IV) and is absorbed into tissues, including the breast.

 Breast cancer cells appear to absorb more of the tracer than healthy cells absorb.
 The cancer cells can then be imaged with a special camera.

 A woman getting molecular breast imaging is positioned in a similar way as with mammography.
 Each breast is pressed between 2 plates and the machine takes images.

 Molecular breast imaging is under study for use in breast cancer screening, including screening for women with dense breasts .
 It’s also under study for use in breast cancer diagnosis and staging.

-Breast-specific gamma imaging (BSGI) is a molecular breast imaging technique.
+Breast-specific gamma imaging (BSGI).
 The radioactive tracers used in BSGI emit gamma rays that are tracked by a special camera.

 BSGI and PEM are not part of breast cancer screening guidelines.